mhkarimi1383/url-shortener/README.md

 ## Running project

-just run project with `--help` to see options and their env equvilant
+just run project with `--help` to see options and their env equivalent

 ## TODO